rackerlabs/technical-blog/content/blog/2022/2022-02-11-aws-java-lambda-cold-start/index.md

 Ref: https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html

-After carefully analyzing the response time, we noticed that Lambda has a billed duration for execution and INIT duration for initializing servers with dependencies.
+After carefully analyzing the response time, we noticed that Lambda has a billed duration for execution and INIT duration for loading required dependencies for frameworks and establishing database connections.
 During a given initialization time of 10 seconds, we get CPU burst (fast processors) for loading configurations.
 If the initialization does not happen within the given time (likely for heavy dependencies), the handler instance gets killed and then re-initialized, causing the delay we witnessed.
-The initialization should happen in less than 10 seconds to solve this issue.
+The initialization should happen in less than 10 seconds for the optimal performance of the Lambda function.

 ### Optimizing JAVA Lambdas